 Each of these positions offers unique career paths at the intersection of chemical oceanography, nanotechnology and astrobiology and also linked to other EU projects at the institute such as the METU-coordinated Bridge Black-Sea Project.

 Candidates from not from marine science background but from all relevant engineering fields, geology, molecular biology, chemistry, physics and mathematics are encouraged to apply to these positions.
 Motivation and capacity to take on a multidisciplinary challenge is the most important quality.

 You will be embedded in a highly diverse and multidisciplinary ERC research group led by Dr Mustafa Yücel and will be interacting with a range of researchers based at METU IMS as well as abroad.
 The position involves ERC-funded field trips and research cruises, support for travels to major conferences of oceanography, planetary geosciences and astrobiology.

-Your salary will be at least at the level of a public university research assistant in Turkey and may increase in proportion to your skills, qualifications and performance.
+Your salary will be near the level of a public university research assistant in Turkey and may increase in proportion to your skills, qualifications and performance.

 For all positions please share a max.
 2 page letter of intent, updated CV and names and contact info of 3 references to firstname.lastname@example.org and also follow up the procedure defined at

 Application deadline for those ready to start in Fall 2023 is 3 July 2023 but feel free to contact as soon as possible as we accept applications through the year for a possible start in Fall 2023.

 Full details of the application procedure can be found here. http://ims.metu.edu.tr/graduate-programs